Mohsens22/Experiments/Pages/focus.md

 ## Notes

 Take notes while you are studying.
 It increases your learning rate.
 Don’t spend two hours studying.
 Review parts of your notes for ten to twenty minutes before you go to bed on a regular basis.
 You might try things like making your notes into flashcards or creating mock exams from them.
 It’s amazing how much you learn when you create the evaluation tool.
+Focus is nothing except acting and learning from mistakes.